-Releasing her 5th CD, which also won two Hoku awards this year with the legendary Grammy winner Tom Scott — who personally requested to play with her at a concert last year — believes Paiva is the real deal, because of her ability to play all kinds of music without losing her identity while conveying emotion to whatever piece she performs.
+Releasing her 5th album with the legendary Grammy winner Tom Scott — who personally requested to play with her at a concert — thinks Brittni is the real deal, because of her ability to play all kinds of music without losing her identity.
 “She plays it like a guitar, giving her a wide range of possibilities.
 She adapts tunes to this instrument, and makes them sound full and rich.
 She’s doing a great job and has a great future…She’s got a really unique voice in music,” he raved.

-Brittni is not only proficient with the Ukulele, but also the guitar, electric bass, piano, and drums and she invests her entire heart and soul into each piece of music.
-“Brittni brings a whole new spirit to music and to the instrument: pop sensibilities in a smooth jazz format,” says John Schroeter, music producer and author of Between the Strings: The Secret Lives of Guitars.
+Brittni received two nominations for her 5th album and won both categories: Ukulele Album of the Year and Instrumental Composition of the Year from the Hawaii Academy of Recording Arts (Na Hoku Hanohano Awards).
+“Brittni brings a whole new spirit to the music and to the instrument: pop sensibilities in a smooth jazz format,” says John Schroeter, music producer and author of Between the Strings: The Secret Lives of Guitars.
 “It’s got a new kind of energy—it’s infectious.”

 She began her music career at the age of four, training in classical piano through the Suzuki method.
 Seven years later, her grandfather gave her an ukulele, a traditional 4-string Hawaiian folk instrument.
 It was “love at first touch”.

 Copyright © 2022 Brittni Paiva Music - All Rights Reserved.